MP2P/MP2P/README.md

 ## Tests

-We are using the [Catch Unit](https://github.com/philsquared/Catch) test framework.
+We are using the [Catch](https://github.com/philsquared/Catch) unit test framework.

+`make check` will launch the unit tests.

 ## How to configure .vimrc with Syntastic so that it detects header locations?